mindis/multimap/docs/cppbasics.md

 ## Putting Values

 Putting a value means to append a value to the end of the list that is associated with a key.
-Both the key and the value must be of type `Bytes` which can be constructed implicitly from
+Both the key and the value are of type [Bytes](cppreference#class-bytes) which can be constructed implicitly from

 * a null-terminated `const char*`,
 * a `std::string`,